If you have been injured because of someone else's negligence, you need Guster Law Firm on your team.

 Common causes of personal injury include:

-• Items such as medical devices, toys, and car parts, among other products, can cause serious injury and even death if they are not manufactured properly.
+- Defective Products: Items such as medical devices, toys, and car parts, among other products, can cause serious injury and even death if they are not manufactured properly.
 Children are often the most vulnerable to dangerous products, such as those containing small parts that present choking hazards or products that contain paint with toxic chemicals.

-• When a property owner or manager fails to keep the premises safe for visitors, guests, or tenants, dangerous accidents such as slip and fall injuries can occur.
+- Unsafe Premises: When a property owner or manager fails to keep the premises safe for visitors, guests, or tenants, dangerous accidents such as slip and fall injuries can occur.
 These cases fall under the category of premises liability.

-• such as medication errors, wrong diagnosis, or unnecessary surgeries, can cause serious injuries or even death.
+- Medical Malpractice: Such as medication errors, wrong diagnosis, or unnecessary surgeries, can cause serious injuries or even death.
 Medical errors are usually the result of doctor or other health care provider’s failure to provide standard treatment or care.

 What You Need To Know About Personal Injury Law in Birmingham, Alabama